ibm-cloud-docs/vpc/par-binding.md

 # Binding, unbinding, and moving public address ranges
 {: #par-unbinding-binding}

-Accounts with special approval can now create public address ranges and use their IPs in custom route tables to route ingress traffic to VPC resources.
-Available in Frankfurt and Madrid.
+You can now create and use public address ranges in the Frankfurt and Madrid regions, if your account has been approved for access.
+To request access to Public Address Ranges for VPC, contact your IBM representative.
 {: preview}

 You can bind, unbind, and move public address ranges to a VPC in an availability zone with the console, CLI, and API.